basho/riak_kv/docs/Sync-On-Write.md

 In [Riak 3.0.8 the bucket property `sync_on_write` has been added](https://github.com/basho/riak_kv/pull/1794).
 Like other PUT-related bucket properties it can be over-written via the API on an individual PUT.
 There are three possible values:

-- 'All'; flush on all n-val nodes for each PUT.
+- `all`; flush on all n-val nodes for each PUT.

-- 'One'; flush only on the co-ordinating vnode, on other nodes the default backend policy will be followed.
+- `one`; flush only on the co-ordinating vnode, on other nodes the default backend policy will be followed.

-- 'Backend'; follow in all cases the backend policy (the current behaviour, and default property).
+- `backend`; follow in all cases the backend policy (the current behaviour, and default property).

 For PUTs not initiated by a client via the PUT API (e.g. replication events, read repairs, handoffs etc), then the backend policy will be honoured as before.